 Yuvraj back in Kohli-led ODI, T20 squads against England

-Mahendra Singh Dhoni, who on Wednesday stepped down as the limited overs side skipper, was included in both the sides as a wicketkeeper-batsman.
+Mahendra Singh Dhoni, who on Wednesday stepped down as the limited overs skipper, was included in both the squads as a wicketkeeper-batsman.

+Yuvraj, 35, last played an ODI in December 2013 but was part of India's T20 squad last year.

+The veteran southpaw's 672 runs in five Ranji Trophy games for Punjab this season was the reason cited by Prasad for his return to the limited overs squad.

+All-rounder Hardik Pandya returned after recovering from injury sustained while part of the Test team in November.

+Medium pacer Bhuvneshwar Kumar is back for both ODIs and T20s, while veteran Delhi seamer Ashish Nehra is back in the T20 squad having not played since the World Twenty20 last year.

-Shikhar Dhawan and Ajinkya Rahane were recalled to the team after being out due to injuries by the Board of Control for Cricket in India's (BCCI) selection panel.
+Opening batsman Shikhar Dhawan was also recalled to the ODI team after being out due to injuries by the Board of Control for Cricket in India's (BCCI) selection panel.

 All-rounders Ravichandran Ashwin and Ravindra Jadeja, who were rested for the New Zealand ODIs, are also back in the squad.
 The duo played in the five Tests against England.